Remote Access Resources

 Generally if your internet download and upload speeds are 3 Mbps or greater and your latency is less than 100 ms you can particiapte in most online activities to U Waterloo.
 Most people with good internet service and within 9000 km of Waterloo will have this level of service.
-Students in China are outside this 9000 km radius and experience restricted internet access issues.
+Students in China and the far east are outside this 9000 km radius and experience restricted internet access issues.
 Therefore UW has obtained special VPN access for students studying in China to help alleviate these issues.

 To test your internet speeds and latency visit https://testmy.net and confirm that your upload, download speeds and latency are suffcient for the activities below.
 To test your latency to UWaterloo visit https://testmy.net/latency?addr=uwaterloo.ca .

 Occasionally your tested speed and latency are substantially less than the service level agreement with your Internet service provider.
 In this case we recommend that you try each of the following to restore your internet service levels and try the tests again:

 - Ensure all other unnecessary users of your home internet service are not watching videos are participating in online games.